 What are you planning for?
 Often times we think planning is the same as doing, and when it comes to preparedness many folks tend to only focus on one area or Pillar of Preparedness without even realizing there are other areas that need attention.

 Spring and autumn are the best times of year.
 The weather is cool and breezy, the flowers are blooming or the leaves are falling… It’s also the time to give your house a checkup …

 1. Roof: Check roof and around vents, chimneys, skylights and eaves for leaks.

 2. Gutters: Clean gutters and drain pipes so … read more

-It doesn’t matter whether you are Baptist, Buddhist, Catholic, Atheist, Muslim, LDS, Pastafarian, or something else… your beliefs are very important to you.
+It doesn’t matter whether you are Latter-Day Saint, Baptist, Buddhist, Catholic, Atheist, Muslim, Pastafarian, or something else… your beliefs are very important to you.
 They color and guide every aspect of your life despite the level of importance that you may ascribe to them now.